tonyjan02/cis-195-s22/apps/app-6/app-6.md

 * Create an Xcode project named "NationalParks".
 You should use Storyboards, not SwiftUI
 * Visit the [NPS website](https://www.nps.gov/subjects/developer/get-started.htm) to obtain an API key
     - You'll get an email containing your key
-* Feel free to use the [Github Repo project](https://github.com/DominicHolmes/cis-195-s20/tree/master/live-demos/github-trending-repos.zip) I made in class to guide your implementation

 ## Technical Requirements
 You can complete these requirements roughly in order.